RobWalt/why-did-robwalt-delete-their-repos/README.md

 So, where are my repos?
 Nowhere, they're just gone.
 I hope you can respect my decision and not ask me privately about them.

 But if you're wondering where you should put your repos, I've heard https://codeberg.org/ is not a bad place to do so.

+Also, within this repository, I placed the ultimate secret that is needed to achieve AGI.
+If you are looking for it you can try to find it, but you may have to look at the content very precisely and invest a lot of time to decode the secret.